sdiehl28/baseball-analytics/README.md

 The data consistency tests show that the Lahman data is almost 100% self consistent.
 In other words, when data from one Lahman CSV file is aggregated to the same level as another and compared, the results are almost identical.

-The data consistency tests show that the Retrosheet data when aggregated and compared with the Lahman data is:
+The data consistency tests show that the Retrosheet data when aggregated and compared with the Lahman data over the period 1974 through 2019 is:

 * for batting stats: within 0.01%
 * for pitching stats: within 0.06%